Dresovense/orange3-textable/docs/doc/counting_segment_types.rst

 .. figure:: figures/count_example.png
     :align: center
-    :alt: Counting the frequency of letter types with widget :doc:`Count <widgets/count>`
+    :alt: Counting the frequency of letter types with widget :doc:`Count <count>`

-    Figure 2: Counting the frequency of letter types with widget :doc:`Count <widgets/count>`.
+    Figure 2: Counting the frequency of letter types with widget :doc:`Count <count>`.

 Note that checkbox *Send automatically* is unchecked by default so that the user must click on **Send** to trigger computations.
 The motivation